Helena Dragaš: Empress dowager

+When Constantine became emperor, he referred to himself as Constantine XI Dragases Palaiologos, after Helena.
+This suggests a close relationship between them, since there was no reason for why he should take his mothers last name; she herself had given it up after her marriage and always signed herself Palailogina, and Constantine was the only one of her sons to take her name.

+It is confirmed that Helena continued to act as political adviser also to her second reigning son Constantine IX, who after her death remarked that he missed his mothers insight and wisdom and her death had deprived him of a valuable advisor.

+Helena was still a central figure of the anti-unionist Orthodoxy party at court, and it was said that Constantine and the anti-unionists were not brought together until after the death of Helena.

+Death and legacy

 Helena died on 23 March 1450 in Constantinople.

 She is venerated by the Orthodox Church as a saint, and her memory is commemorated on 29 May, the day of the Fall of Constantinople to the Ottomans and of the death of her son Constantine XI.
-Her skull, as a holy relic, is treasured in the Monastery of Saint Patapios in Loutraki, Greece.

 Marriage and issue

 On 10 February 1392, Helena married Manuel II Palaiologos.
 They had several children.
 The list follows the order of births given by George Sphrantzes: